GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    :align: center

    Placement of the GMT logo.
 The logo itself only has a size modifier but the :doc:`gmtlogo` module allows additional attributes such as a background map panel.
-Note: If no declination setting is provided then the inner scale is replaced with a plain directional rose as shown in the previous section.

 Placing map inserts
 ~~~~~~~~~~~~~~~~~~~